loadtheaccumulator/glusto/docs/intro.rst

 Feel free to give it a go, and please let me know how it works out.

-Glusto inherits from multiple classes providing configuration, remote connection, ANSI color output, and logging functionality, presenting them in a single global Class object.
+Glusto inherits from multiple classes providing configuration, remote connection, ANSI color output, logging, and unittest functionality, presenting them in a single global Class object.
-Glusto also acts a global class for maintaining state across multiple modules and classes.
+Glusto also acts a global class for maintaining state and configuration data across multiple modules and classes.

 Adding Glusto utilities to a Python module is as simple as an import.